gitond/msc_thesis_datastructure/to_do/to_do.md

 Writing to-do:
  - **IMPORTANT**: <mark>START</mark> Ch.1 Introduction ("unripe" version, (kinda looks ready but to be edited in the future))
- - **IMPORTANT**: <mark>WRITE</mark> Ch.1.2 Research Questions
  - **IMPORTANT**: <mark>DRAFT</mark> the very first prototype version of Ch.1.3 Methodology overview
  - **IMPORTANT**: <mark>PREPARE</mark> "unripe" version  of Background (this may be in 1.1 or as a separate chapter (2))
- - **IMPORTANT**: <mark>RETHINK</mark> research questions.
-Kaapo's suggestion: Divide RQs as such:
-    - a) Considering hardware performance
-    - b) Considering Usability/UX
-    - c) How well does the prototype serve its intended purpose?
- --
- My own considerations: look at the structure we have right now.
-What kind of RQs would best serve the idea of this thesis GIVEN the structure we have?

 Literature review:
  - *SEMI-IMPORTANT*: choose at least a few articles **from** <mark>preliminary references</mark> & <mark>research to-do</mark> as high priority sources (at least 11-15; try to look at other topics too (architecture, AI/CV, AR)), mark these somehow (could move to Bibliographia.bib already) and start literature review from these